-- Internet Chess Club will be giving free memberships to every player!
+- Internet Chess Club will be giving free memberships to many players!

 - The highest finishing (using tiebreaks as necessary) player in each 14 & under section, who will be too old to play in that section next year, wins free entry to the next National Open.

 - Free Raffle Prizes will be awarded at the start of some rounds.

 Special Guest Host U.S. Women’s Champion WGM Sabina Foisor